NoraSoft-Package/Monster-Starter--Express-React/README.md

 ## Some Features

-* server file is made to run the server
+* `server.js` file is made to run the server

-* app file is made to run all the codes the app need it
+* `app.js` file is made to run all the codes the app need it

-* routes/api.js file is made to contains all the API routes in your application
+* `routes/api.js` file is made to contains all the API routes in your application

-* route/client.js file tells to the server to lets the app run your public folder as a frontend to your application [learn more](#production-time)
+* `route/client.js` file tells to the server to lets the app run your public folder as a frontend to your application [learn more](#production-time)

+* `client/.env` file all the secrets of your app will be there

 ## Don't forget!!
-the app have a fake controller, model, route for just explain or remember the codes.
+the app have a fake `controller`, `model`, `route` for just explain or remember the codes.

 ### First solution to run the application
 create your db and put your link in the server.js then it will automatically create a test table and the app will work properly!.